The healthcare world is spinning so fast, it’s making doctors feel sick.

 The Value of Joining ACN

-Over 5,500 Arizona Care Network (ACN) providers help manage care for nearly 300,000 lives in the greater Phoenix area.
+More than 5,000 Arizona Care Network (ACN) providers help manage care for nearly 350,000 lives in the greater Phoenix area.

 As an accountable care organization (ACO), ACN takes a collaborative, evidence-based approach that allows physicians to focus on what they do best – improving the health of their patients.

 ACN is a physician-governed organization and is uniquely structured to allow providers to maintain their independence while giving them the opportunity to leverage shared resources, technology and support that will prepare them for the future of healthcare delivery.

 When an ACO saves money on medical costs (while maintaining certain quality measures) the payer – government and/or commercial – shares a percentage of those savings with the ACO, based on the value-based agreement.
 Arizona Care Network then shares a portion of its savings with network providers.